nnarenraju/sage/README.md

 # SAGE
-Unbiased detection of gravitational-waves using machine learning
+Detection of gravitational-waves using machine learning